V.D.1. General Policy Regarding Academic Integrity and Dishonesty

 V.D.3.
 Violations of Academic Integrity

-The College treats academic integrity violations or engaging in academic dishonesty by students as grounds for disciplinary action under the College’s Academic Misconduct Policy.
+The College treats academic integrity violations or engaging in academic dishonesty by students as grounds for disciplinary action under the College’s Student Discipline for Academic Misconduct Policy.
 The College treats academic integrity violations or engaging in academic dishonesty by instructors as grounds for disciplinary action under Section IV.

 LSCS Policy Manual Section adopted by the Board of Trustees on February 2, 2017